Healthy Living for Children

-- Offer your child regular meals and snacks and let him decide how much to eat.
+- Offer your child regular meals and snacks and let him or her decide how much to eat.
 Most children know how much food their body needs at one time.
-Give your child small portions and then let him have another serving if he asks for one.
+Give your child small portions and then let him or her have another serving if he or she asks for one.
 Your child will be very hungry on some days and want to eat more.
-For example, he may want to eat more on days when he is more active.
-He may also eat more if he is going through a growth spurt.
-There may be days when he eats less than usual.
+For example, he or she may want to eat more on days when he or she is more active.
+Your child may also eat more if he or she is going through a growth spurt.
+There may be days when he or she eats less than usual.

 - Do not offer food as a reward.
 This teaches your child to eat for reasons other than being hungry.
 Offer other rewards, such as stickers, a special toy, or a special activity.